shunsock/timezone_translator/README.md

 This command performs the following tasks:

-Compiles the project with `cargo build --release`.
+1. Compiles the project with `cargo build --release`.
-Moves the compiled binary from target/release/timezone_converter to /usr/local/bin/tzconv using sudo cp.
+2. Copy the compiled binary from `target/release/timezone_converter` to `/usr/local/bin/tzconv`.

-### Running the Binary
+### Running the Command
 After installing the binary, you can run it from the command line:

 ```bash
 $ tzconv -T "2024-01-01 12:00:00" -f "America/New_York" -t "UTC"
 2024-01-01 17:00:00 UTC
 ```

 ### Uninstalling
 To remove the installed binary, use the uninstall target: